BYRIO/krita-webdoc-zh/reference_manual/resource_management/resource_gradients.rst

 #.
 Curved - This causes the mix to ease-in and out faster.
 #.
 Sine - Uses a sine function.
 This causes the mix to ease in and out slower.
 #.
 Sphere, increasing - This puts emphasis on the later color during the mix.
 #.
-Sphere, descreasing - This puts emphasis on the first color during the mix.
+Sphere, decreasing - This puts emphasis on the first color during the mix.

 Finally, there's the model: